TelluIoT/ThingML/org.thingml.model/docs/new-cep-semantics.md

-# New ThingML grammar for Complex Event Processing
+# New ThingML semantics for Complex Event Processing

 **Disclaimer**: This document describes features that are not and probably will never be implemented into the ThingML framework, for the actual Complex Event Processing features usage please refer to the according [documentation](cep-semantics.md).